 by Arnold Chan

 Effective leaders must learn to be great at delegation.
-The challenge is, some of the most competent people who become managers find it excruciating to delegate important tasks.
+The challenge is some of the most competent people who become managers find it excruciating to delegate important tasks.
 Anyone can hand something off, but delegation requires a level of intent and finesse.

 The entire concept of managing one’s boss can be a tricky proposition.
 Some people naturally excel at this, but for the rest of us, it’s an important skill to cultivate.

 The art of managing upwards succeeds or fails largely upon communication.
-Effective leaders who practice this skill most effectively, keep their bosses well-informed about the activities they are driving and the progress they are making, along with their team.
+Effective leaders who practice this skill most effectively keep their bosses well-informed about the activities they are driving and the progress they are making, along with their team.
 The goal here is to communicate in such a way that the boss knows how to help the project manager work to his/her full potential.
 The stakeholder identification process and prioritization map can add much value to the stakeholder action plan.

-Many businesses have followed the philosophy that project plans were made by the smart people, and then carried out by everyone else.
+Many businesses have followed the philosophy that project plans were made by smart people and then carried out by everyone else.
 This approach has trickled down to project management, where the project plan has become a document that few dared to question.
 It has become easier (and more acceptable) to follow it than challenge it.

 Unfortunately, many business projects are completed late.
 Invariably this negatively impacts the company’s reputation and costs both the contractor and their customer money.
-Often, the company has to pay penalties for finishing late and they incur additional costs to remain longer on the project.
+Often, the company has to pay penalties for finishing late, and they incur additional costs to remain longer on the project.
 The customer usually faces additional costs for implementing the project late or for a longer period.

 ABOUT THE AUTHOR

 Arnold Chan is a Trainer and Consultant of Cegos Asia Pacific.
-He is a Professional Member of Project Management Institute (PMI), a certified Six Sigma Black Belt and an Accredited Conference Speaker for Asia Productivity Organization.
+He is a Professional Member of Project Management Institute (PMI), a certified Six Sigma Black Belt, and an Accredited Conference Speaker for Asia Productivity Organization.
 His competencies and specialization are in project management, organization design and development, strategic management, innovation quality, managing knowledge workers, negotiation, leadership and business planning.